benjvmin93/QCmulator/README.md

 # QCmulator

-This project aims to emulate a quantum computer as a state vector emulation using C language.
-It aims to be as efficient as possible in terms of memory management and computing speed.

-It groups skills I have acquired during my studies at EPITA (C programming / quantum technologies) and my working experience at Inria.
-Developing everything from scratch emphasizing efficiency in term of runtime and memory management made this project very enjoyable to implement.
+QCmulator is a project aimed at emulating a quantum computer using state vector simulation in the C programming language.
+The primary focus is on achieving high efficiency in terms of memory management and computing speed.
+This project leverages skills I acquired during my studies at EPITA in C programming and quantum technologies, as well as my working experience at Inria.
+Developing everything from scratch with an emphasis on runtime and memory efficiency made this project particularly enjoyable to implement.

-# Architecture
+## Architecture

+The project is structured as follows:

 ```
-  - src/*.c : source files
+- src/*.c : Source files containing the main implementation.
-  - src/headers/*.h : contains all the header files
+- src/headers/*.h : Header files defining the interfaces and data structures.
-  - src/utils/*.c : contains utility functions
+- src/utils/*.c : Utility functions to support the main implementation.
 ```

-To represent complex matrices or vectors, I choosed using `double complex *` so it remains a very simple data type to treat as a 1D pointer.
+To represent complex matrices or vectors, the project uses `double complex *`, which allows for simple and efficient handling as a 1D pointer.

+## Features

+- **Efficient Memory Management**: Optimized for minimal memory usage.
+- **High Computing Speed**: Designed to perform computations as quickly as possible.
+- **Modular Design**: Clear separation of source files, headers, and utility functions for maintainability.

-# TODO
+## TODO

-1. Finish simulator implementation: make sure everything works fine by adding a bunch of unit tests.
+1. **Complete Simulator Implementation**: Ensure the simulator works correctly by adding comprehensive unit tests.
-2. Add a circuit model overlay to run instruction with the statevector simulator.
+2. **Circuit Model Overlay**: Implement a circuit model to run instructions with the state vector simulator.
-3. Develop a benchmark to compare the efficiency of the simulator in order to assess bottlenecks and eventually start optimizing processes (multithreading, adhoc functions...)
+3. **Benchmarking and Optimization**: Develop benchmarks to assess the simulator's efficiency, identify bottlenecks, and optimize processes (e.g., multithreading, ad-hoc functions).
-4. Eventually build a Python API to make a gateway between the C project and a Python program.
+4. **Python API**: Build a Python API to create a gateway between the C project and Python programs, enhancing usability and integration.

+## Contributing

+Contributions are welcome!
+If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

+## License

+This project is licensed under the GPL-3.0 License.
+See the [LICENSE](LICENSE) file for details.